ursi-2020/technical-base/doc/application.md

 - Do not forgot id of the created database that will be displayed by the script:
 ![app](./images/add_app.png)

-- The code of the application exemple has been cloned in your shared folder and is therefore accessible (from your host machine and therefore from your favorite IDE).
+- The code of the application example has been cloned in your shared folder and is therefore accessible (from your host machine and therefore from your favorite IDE).
 - You can git push this white application on your repository.